spawnfest/ErlShell/README.md

 Thanks to Fred Hebert for details explanation about erlang shell and its working on his blog post ![REPL?
 A bit more (and less) than that](https://ferd.ca/repl-a-bit-more-and-less-than-that.html)

+and last but not least A Big thanks to Erlang OTP team, SpawnFest 2017 Organizers, Judges, Sponsors and Gogole.

 # Happy Coding :)